NuGet/docs.microsoft.com-nuget/docs/consume-packages/Package-References-in-Project-Files.md

       "fallbackFolders": [
 ```

-If there any more differences, please [file an issue on GitHub](https://github.com/NuGet/Home/issues/) with all the details.
+If there are any more differences, please [file an issue on GitHub](https://github.com/NuGet/Home/issues/) with all the details.

 ## AssetTargetFallback